Dhriti2/PROJECTS-ON-WEB-DEVELOPMENT-/README.md

 3. Implemented JavaScript validation to check form fields before submission.
 4. Used PHP for handling form submissions & connect to a MySQL Database.

-*PROJECT 2 Creating an Invitation Card*
+*PROJECT 2 Creating an Invitation Card -*
 This project is a simple HTML & CSS-based invitation webpage for the "Annual Tech Conference 2025".
 It showcases a clean design with event details and an RSVP button:
 1. Used HTML5 for page structure and content.
 2. Used CSS3 for styling and layout.